Dany-Boy55/Addressable-WS2812-LED-controller/README.md

 For those of you interested in the code, then the Visual Studio folder contains all the resources you need to open the solution on MS visual studio.
 Feel free to modify the app to your liking.

+Improvements from 1.0 to 1.3 were not documented, so uhm yeah.

 New features on V1.4:
 * Added the ability to connect to several LED controllers, not just the first one the app finds
 * Added a new lighting effect: Color Rain.
 Random "dropplets" that fade into the backgorund color